Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 One idea here is that we can be consistent across all our queries with our table aliases.
 That way, we always know that the first table is `a`, followed by `b` and so on...

-The obvious benefit is that it allows us to make use of __Cardinality of The Alphabet__.
-That is, The Alphabet is an ordered sequence and if the ordering of our tables is important then we might want to represent that importance via our aliases.
+Indeed, the alphabet is an ordered sequence and if the ordering of our tables is important then we _might_ want to represent that importance via our aliases.

 But aliases are just _syntactic sugar_.
 As I mentioned above, you don't even need to have aliases.
 The point of an alias is to __improve readability__.

+Aliases are not there to convey the structure of the code.
+Let the code speak for itself.

 ### Readability
 Let's focus on this part: